fishiyama/thesis-suppl/README.md

 you will find following values with runnning our code.
 ![image](https://user-images.githubusercontent.com/111185366/193454046-6604d2aa-f803-40c6-88f4-d7c13eb85da3.png)
-please remind the "theoretical limit of time-frequency resolution", and compare it with this code. which do you think is the reality? our code is real, and please find the truth against written textures. the reaon is written in my thesis. thanks.
+please remind the "theoretical limit of time-frequency resolution", and compare it with this code. which do you think is the reality? our code is real (if you donot believe, please run the code here), and please find the truth against written textures. the reaon is written in my thesis. thanks.